blair-c/rivals.academy/content/library/glossary.md

 - [Knockback Adjust](#knockback-adjust) is the basic weight stat of the character being attacked.
 - Final value is rounded up to the nearest integer.

+#### Tumble

+After hitpause, characters enter a state called tumble.
+Tumble can be cancelled by any action or a hard press in any direction, other than holding dodge which results in a [tech](#teching).

 ### Hitpause

 The number of frames that both characters experience a pause/freeze-frame effect when a hitbox connects.
 Calculated by the following formula: